Skip to main content

 Library byelaws

-Councils can make byelaws regulating the use of library facilities that they run under the 1964 Act.
+Councils can choose to make byelaws regulating the use of library facilities that they run under the 1964 Act.
 DCMS has to confirm each set of library byelaws before they can come into effect.
-Discussions with Libraries Connected about the potential for updating the existing model byelaws are in train.
+Discussions are in train with Libraries Connected about updating the existing model byelaws.
 We will publish some new guidance to go alongside any revised version.

 Public Lending Right

-Authors have a legal right to be remunerated for registered books which are borrowed from public libraries, under legislation called the Public Lending Right Act 1979.
-This scheme is administered for us by the British Library.
-We work with the British Library to run a consultation on a revised rate per loan each year, seeking ministerial approval and amending the legislation through a Statutory Instrument.
-You can find out more about PLR by reading our blog post on it
+Eligible authors have a legal right to be remunerated for registered books which are borrowed from public libraries in the UK, under legislation called the Public Lending Right Act 1979.
+The rate of payment is determined in accordance with secondary legislation, the PLR Scheme.
+This Scheme is administered for us by the British Library.
+We work with the British Library to run a consultation on a revised rate per loan each year, seeking ministerial approval and amending the Scheme legislation through a Statutory Instrument.

 Sponsorship

-Sponsorship is the activity that promotes and maintains an effective working relationship between departments and public bodies, based on accountability monitoring and performance monitoring, to supporting efficient and effective services to the public.
+Sponsorship is the activity that promotes and maintains an effective working relationship between departments and public bodies, based on accountability and performance monitoring, to support efficient and effective services to the public.
 This could include aspects of finance, commercial, legal, operational and organisational management.

 The British Library